vivek-nexus/Ansible-Docker-AWS/README.md

 # Pre-Requisites
 ## On the local Machine/Control Server

-Ansible installed.
+Ansible to be installed.
 If not, install with:

 `sudo apt update && sudo apt install ansible`